M. K. Muneer: Kerala Legislative Assembly election, 2021

 In the 2021 Kerala Legislative Assembly election, he contested from Koduvally.
 He defeated Karat Razack by a margin of 6344 votes.

 Controversies

 Muneer put a pro-LGBTQ post in Facebook during the pride month in 2021, only to be withdrawn later following severe criticism from party members.
 Once popular as the progressive face of IUML, Muneer later became a staunch supporter of patriarchal and conservative form of Islam.
-His weird argument that gender neutrality will make POCSO Act redundant stirred up a massive political controversy.
-More recently, he is known for delivering hate speeches against the LGBT+ community including a controversial article published in Suprabhatam daily where he accused homosexuals of being violent and demanding rights for child sex abuse.
+His strange argument that gender neutrality will make POCSO Act redundant stirred up a massive political controversy.
+More recently, he is known for delivering negative speeches against the LGBT+ community including a controversial article published in Suprabhatam daily where he accused homosexuals of being violent and demanding rights for child sex abuse.
+Despite being a former Minister who implemented transgender policy in Kerala; for the first time in an Indian state, Muneer stirred controversy by questioning the gender of the first trans man in India who gave birth to a baby.

+He also described the 7 October attacks by Hamas as "resistance" at an IUML rally after Shashi Tharoor called it "terrorist act".